-11. Ranikhet, a peaceful vacation in Uttarakhand
+Ranikhet for a peaceful vacation in Uttarakhand

-Just like the other Uttarakhand destinations, also Ranikhet has many Hindu worship places such as Jhula Devi, Haidakhan Babaji and Katarmal Sun temples and theme Ashiyana Park inside the town perfect for family picnics and leisure time.
+Just like the other Uttarakhand destinations, also Ranikhet has many Hindu worship places such as Jhula Devi, Haidakhan Babaji, and Katarmal Sun temples and theme Ashiyana Park inside the town perfect for family picnics and leisure time.

-Obviously, also in Ranikhet there are plenty of places to soak in nature and spend some peaceful days.
+Obviously, also in Ranikhet, there are plenty of places to soak in nature and spend some peaceful days.
 Visit Bhalu Dam, an artificial lake built during the British era that you can reach with an easy hike.
-Surrounded by the snow-capped Himalayan peaks, this is a perfect place for a day out, picnicking and camping.
+Surrounded by the snow-capped Himalayan peaks, this is a perfect place for a day out, picnicking, and camping.

 Kausani, the Switzerland of India

-Located an altitude of more than 6000 metres, there are many things to do and places to visit in Kausani.
-Start from exploring Hindu spirituality by visiting its scenic Rudrahari Mahadev Temple inside a cave by the shores of Kosi river.
 Other worship places worth a visit in Kausani are Someshwar and Baijnath temples devoted to Shiva and Kot Bhramari Temple devoted to Goddess Bhramari.
 A place where Gandhi spent a couple of weeks, Anasakti Ashram is now a museum and one of the things to do in Kausani.